The Power of Love (Huey Lewis and the News song): In other media

 A cover of the song performed by Brazilian singer Bruno Faglioni was the opening theme of the Brazilian reality competition Power Couple throughout its run from 2016 to 2022.

 The song appears in the 2018 romantic comedy film Set It Up.

 In July 2022, the song was added to Taiko no Tatsujin Pop Tap Beat in a free update, becoming the first conventional Western pop song in a Taiko no Tatsujin game since the Japanese version of Taiko: Drum Master 17 years prior.

 The song was featured on the official soundtrack of the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.
 It plays during a montage in which Deadpool travels the multiverse in search of a variant of Wolverine to replace the deceased version from his world, as he was the "Anchor Being" keeping the timeline intact.

 In July 2017, then-Alkaline Trio drummer Derek Grant remixed the track to include vocals and guitars taken from Alkaline Trio's 2005 song "The Poison".

 The song appeared in the "Back to the Future" world in 2015's Lego Dimensions.
 It can only be heard in the 1985 version of the world.

+The song was added to Fortnite as a playable Jam Track in December 2025, alongside other elements from Back to the Future.